 Resume eating within a six to 10-hour eating window so you can more easily maintain your fasting benefits.
-I recommend keeping your eating window to 12 hours max for life as their are now plenty of studies (granted they are animal studies) that are showing the benefits of this approach.
+I recommend keeping your eating window to 12 hours max for life as there are now plenty of studies (granted most are animal studies) that are showing the benefits of this approach.

 If you are fasting for weight loss I would recommend the book "The Complete Guide to Fasting" by Dr. Jason Fung and Jimmy Moore.

 Have questions?
 Feel free to reach out.
 Want to share your progress, challenges, or success?

 Consider joining my community on Instagram.